vilocha/PePApipe-pipeline/README.md

 ## Expected Outputs

 The pipeline produces all files necessary to interpret the results, classifying them into folders, in an approximate time which depends on the size of the .FASTQ files.
 The time used may span from 10 minutes with files of around 0.5 Mb through to 30 minutes with files of 1 Mb in size or to longer times if high capacity sequencers are used.
 Several intermediate files are also created in the process, which can be used as inputs for further or parallel analyses, as well as to check for possible errors during the analysis.
-Among these complementary post-analysis steps are viral annotation (GATU) or genome visualization (IGV).
+Among these complementary post-analysis steps are viral annotation with GATU (https://4virology.net/virology-ca-tools/gatu/) or genome visualization with IGV (https://igv.org/).

 All steps are amenable to user control by means of switching on/off the necessary sections in each particular case.
 There are several steps where the quality of the processes can be checked to make sure the progress of the results is in line with our expectations.
 The pipeline can be easily adapted to viruses other than ASFV by changing the parameters relevant to the new virus and running the specific pipeline sections accordingly.